-This document contains various clauses that state when the contract may be terminated by Central.
+This document contains various clauses that state when the contract may be terminated by you or by Central.
 Termination of the contract by definition means the end of your registration at Central and the loss of your place on your programme of study.
 As stated elsewhere in this document, the circumstances in which Central may terminate the contract include:

-- failure to adhere to the terms and conditions contained in this document and those in all associated and linked documents; - misrepresentation by you during the process of admission, or registration, or at any other time during the contract; - failure to register at the start of your programme, or re-enrol by the anniversary of your original registration (for programmes of study whose duration is longer than a single year when the remainder of study requires enrolment on new assessed units); - disclosure of relevant and unspent criminal convictions that are deemed by Central to make your undertaking of the programme of study incompatible with the academic and/or professional requirements of the programme and/or the requirements of your registration and/or attendance generally, and/or which are incompatible with Central meeting its legal responsibilities (including to other students and/or staff); - disclosure of significant health and/or wellbeing-related issues that are deemed by Central to impact on your ability to engage with your programme successfully; - failure to comply with the terms of a visa and/or the regulations of UK Visas and Immigration (UKVI); - failure to pay applicable fees and/or charges.
+- failure to adhere to the terms and conditions contained in this document and those in all associated and linked documents; - misrepresentation by you during the process of admission, or registration, or at any other time during the contract; - failure to register at the start of your programme, or re-enrol by the anniversary of your original registration (for programmes of study whose duration is longer than a single year when the remainder of study requires enrolment on new assessed units); - disclosure of relevant and unspent criminal convictions that are deemed by Central to make your undertaking of the programme of study incompatible with the academic and/or professional requirements of the programme and/or the requirements of your registration and/or attendance generally, and/or which are incompatible with Central meeting its legal responsibilities (including to other students and/or staff); - disclosure of significant health and/or wellbeing-related issues that are deemed by Central to impact on your ability to engage with your programme successfully and that cannot be accommodated through any reasonable adjustments to your studies; - failure to comply with the terms of a visa and/or the regulations of UK Visas and Immigration (UKVI); - failure to pay applicable fees and/or charges.